This BLOG On Primary Home Status When Qualifying For Mortgage Was UPDATED On January 8th, 2019

 - This will qualify the home buyer for a primary home mortgage loan on the second home purchase

-Mortgage Borrowers who need to qualify for a second home that will become their primary residence but are having a difficult time with their current lender can contact The Gustan Cho Team at 262-716-8151 or email us at email@example.com.
+Borrowers who need to qualify for a second home that will become their primary residence but are having a difficult time with their current lender can contact us at Gustan Cho Associates at 800-900-8569 or text us for faster response.
+Or email us at email@example.com.
 We are available 7 days a week, evenings, weekends, and holidays.